openharmony/docs/en/application-dev/reference/apis/js-apis-resource-manager.md

 Obtains the descriptor of the raw file in the **resources/rawfile** directory.
 This API uses an asynchronous callback to return the result.

 This API is deprecated since API version 9.
-You are advised to use [getRawFd](#getrawfd9) instead.
+You are advised to use [getRawFd](#getrawfd9).

 **System capability**: SystemCapability.Global.ResourceManager